Helicopter crashes into Manhattan skyscraper | DW | 10.06.2019

 New York Governor Andrew Cuomo said there had been "casualties" on board the helicopter.
 "People who were in the building said they felt the building shake," Cuomo added.

-The building in question was the AXA Equitable Center and it was evacuated as a result of the crash.
+The building in question, the AXA Equitable Center, a 752 foot (229.3 meter) skyscraper, was evacuated as a result of the crash.

 jsi/msh (Reuters, dpa, AFP, AP)